The Lehman Lab

 Atomic models of thin filaments.
 A. Low Ca2+ (PDB-7UTL); B. High Ca2+ (PDB 7UTI).
 Note the same tropomyosin repeat residues in (A) and (B) contact and pivot over actin residues 326 and 328 (arrows) at both low and high Ca2+ (red/blue spheres).
 Tropomyosin–magenta/ gold; troponin-T (TnT)–green; troponin-C (TnC)–orange, troponin-I (TnI)–dark blue, blue bracket–C-terminal TnI domain linked to actin-tropomyosin at low Ca2+).
 From Rynkiewicz et al. (2022); Lehman & Rynkiewicz (2023).

 The long-held paradigm that troponin-regulated tropomyosin movement on actin of thin filaments controls myosin-head access to actin-binding sites and thus striated muscle activity was first formulated by Hanson, Lowy, and Huxley, and then supported by EM-reconstructions generated by my laboratory together with my colleagues Vibert and Craig.
-Recently, it has also become clear that regulated release of myosin-heads off of thick filaments and onto thin filaments augments tight control of muscle activity, increasing the need to formulate how myosin-head recruitment impacts thin filament troponin-tropomyosin and their dynamics.
+Recently, it has also become clear that regulated release and recruitment of myosin-heads from thick filaments and onto thin filaments augments tight control of muscle activity, increasing the need to formulate how myosin-head contact impacts thin filament troponin-tropomyosin dynamics.

 Low Ca2+ model of thin filament showing contacts between the regulatory C-terminal domain of TnI and actin and tropomyosin on thin filaments.
 From Lehman et al. (2021).